KazaiMazai/SwiftletModel/README.md

     - We may want to `delete(...)` related entities recursively to implement a cascade deletion.
     - We need to nullify relation with a `detach(...)` method

-    Depending on the relation type
-    inverse relation kaypath may be reqiured.
+    The method is throwing to allow to perfom some additional checks before deletion and throw an error if something has gone wrong.
     */
     func delete(from context: inout Context) throws {
         context.remove(Message.self, id: id)
-        try delete(\.$attachment, inverse: \.$message, from: &context)
         detach(\.$author, in: &context)
         detach(\.$chat, inverse: \.$messages, in: &context)
         detach(\.$replies, inverse: \.$replyTo, in: &context)
         detach(\.$replyTo, inverse: \.$replies, in: &context)
         detach(\.$viewedBy, in: &context)
+        try delete(\.$attachment, inverse: \.$message, from: &context)
     }

     /**
     All relations should be normalized explicitly.
     This method will be called when entity is saved to context.
     */
     mutating func normalize() {
         $author.normalize()
         $chat.normalize()